Planning to hire employees in India? Here’s a quick guide

 3) Working hours and holidays

-In India, standard working hours are typically 9 hours per day, up to 48 hours per week, spread over 6 days.
+In India, standard working hours are 40 hours per week spread over 6 days; they may extend to 48 hrs, including breaks.
 Employees should not work more than this without overtime pay, regulated under the Factories Act, 1948, and the Shops and Establishments Acts.

 India recognizes 3 mandatory national holidays: